McCabe's Guitar Shop: Concerts at McCabe's

 The decor at McCabe's is stripped down, with concerts being given in a back room with folding chairs and walls covered with vintage guitars, banjos, ukuleles and other instruments.
-A poll by LA Observed rated McCabe's as one of the 32 greatest things about Los Angeles.
+A poll by Los Angeles Magazine in 2008 ranked McCabe's as one of the 32 greatest things about Los Angeles, with McCabe's defeating the Hollywood Bowl in a direct face-off.
 In The Guide prepared by the Los Angeles Times, McCabe's is described as "an achingly intimate room" with a "bare-bones setting" featuring "the best guitar music west of the 405 Freeway."
 The Guide continues: "Legends, traveling minstrels and local talent—they all seem to pass through McCabe's at some point.
 They may be there to get their guitars fixed; the club has a day job as one of the oldest stringed instrument stores in the city."
 Frommer's describes the McCabe's experience as "intimate in the extreme; the gig would have to be in your living room to get any cozier."
 The Metromix guide to Los Angeles calls McCabe's "a mild-mannered guitar/stringed instrument shop by day" that "opens up as a world-class concert venue by night."
 At full capacity the concert room holds 150.

+The first concert was held in 1969, a benefit concert to help Elizabeth Cotton with travel fare to get her back home after a concert engagement elsewhere was cancelled, leaving her stranded in the area.
+That first concert was organized by Mike Seeger and the line-up featured Bryndle, Karla Bonoff, Andrew Gold, and Kenny Edwards.
+The opening act was Jackson Browne.

 McCabe's is owned by Robert and Esperanza Riskin.
-Robert is the son of actress Fay Wray and Robert Riskin (screenwriter of "It Happened One Night").
+Robert is the son of actress Fay Wray and screenwriter Robert Riskin ("It Happened One Night").
+The Riskins retired from running the store in 2020, citing COVID.
+McCabe's Guitar Shop is now run by the Riskins' daughter Nora McGraw and her husband Walt McGraw.
+Concerts returned to McCabe's in 2022 after the COVID hiatus.